rails/rails/guides/source/active_storage_overview.md

     - s3_west_coast
 ```

+NOTE: Files are served from the primary service.

 Mirrored services can be used to facilitate a migration between services in
 production.
 You can start mirroring to the new service, copy existing files from
 the old service to the new, then go all-in on the new service.